Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     modification.
 Still requires CONFIG.TXT to have "machineName": "HP85AEMC" since it enables the EMC setup code.
 Don't know if master mode is a requirement

+## Commit \#117 05/05/2021

+Changes:
+-   Add tester for PSRAM, including avoiding allocated PSRAM memory, which requires an additional line to be added to "C:\Users\me\.platformio\packages\framework-arduinoteensy\cores\teensy4\imxrt1062_t41.ld" which is not tracked by Git.
+The change is to add the following line at line 89
+    -  _extram_alloc = SIZEOF(.bss.extram) + 0x70000000;